cntlscrut/acquia_lift_rest/README.md

 ```
 :$ composer install
 ```
+### Configuration
+Visit the Admin -> Configuration -> System -> Acquia Lift Configuration page and enter the Access Key ID and the Secret Access Key values.
+You can obtain the values from the Lift Profile Management site within the profile page for the desired user.

 ### Usage
 Contains a class called `LiftEventService` with a method called `fetchEvents` which will also contain an `events` object containing all events for the current user.